How You Can Prevent Water Contamination at Home

 We must take care of our water to ensure a clean and healthful water supply.
 It’s also essential that we take care of ourselves, our families, and our drinking, bathing, and cooking water by reducing water pollution’s effects.

-Carbon block filters help prevent water contamination from reaching your home.
-Advanced carbon block filter technology, such as that used in Multipure products, is the most effective treatment available for reducing the number of contaminants that enter your home’s water, particularly contaminants from runoff.
-Some of the most advanced carbon block water treatment systems are NSF-certified to be able to remove a variety of contaminants.
+Protect your family from water contamination that can enter your home with a carbon block filter.
+Advanced carbon block filter technology, such as that used in Multipure products, is the most effective treatment available for reducing the largest number of contaminants that can be found in your home's drinking water, particularly contaminants from runoff.
+Some of the most advanced carbon block water treatment systems are NSF-certified to be able to remove a wide array of contaminants.

-• Mechanical filtration: Because the carbon in these filters is so dense and compact, it filters out exceptionally minuscule particles as small as 0.5 microns in size.
-This filtration helps keep harmful contaminant particles out of your home’s water supply.
+• Mechanical filtration: Because the carbon in these filters is so dense and compact, it filters out minuscule particles as small as 0.5 microns in size.
+This filtration helps keep harmful contaminant particles out of your water.

 • Electrokinetic adsorption: Adsorption is the process of collecting solute molecules on a surface — in this case, collecting dissolved contaminants on the carbon block filter.
 Carbon block filters have a prefilter that acquires a positive charge as water flows through it.
 In contrast, most pollutants found in water are negatively charged.
 The positively charged filter attracts these negatively charged particles and allows for the filtration of even smaller contaminants than mechanical filtration alone.